 - Don’t tell your life story.
-A strong resume is not a career obituary, it is a marketing brochure that sells a person’s unique brand and value.
+A strong resume is not a long-winded career obituary.
+It is a marketing brochure that sells a person’s unique brand and value.
 A modern resume summarizes offerings in alignment with position requirements and shares supporting metrics and impacts.

 - Focus on the last 10-15 years of career history, eliminating age-revealing information such as serving in the Vietnam War or graduating from college in 1974.

 - Use words that portray energy and enthusiasm.
-Instead of “seasoned professional” (aka “Old Professional”), substitute with “dynamic change agent” who “transformed operations, ignited sales, pushed through new initiatives…”.
+Instead of “seasoned professional” (aka “Old Professional”), substitute with “business professional or leader” who “transformed operations, ignited sales, pushed through new initiatives…”.
 You get the idea.

-- Begin with a strong professional summary that gives the reader an overview of your experience and all you have to offer.
+- Begin the resume with a strong overview of your experience and all you have to offer.
+Start strong.
 Position some of your greatest (related) career achievements near the start of the file for immediate hook-and-grab.
 Need examples?
 See these.

 - Summarize job responsibilities in two or three sentences and hit hard with bulleted achievement statements that illustrate how you saved companies time and money and positively impacted the bottom line.
 Results are key!

 - Show that you are flexible, manage change effectively, and accept challenges.
 Highlight projects you initiated, problems you tackled and resolved, and cross-functional teams you collaborated with or managed.